 “Having that type of policy and then having people write a criticism that we would not refund them would upset me greatly as I knew they were being dishonest,” he explained to me.
 “Not only because Video Professor was my company but also because I was the face of Video Professor, so when Video Professor was attacked by critics it was an attack on me personally.“

 Those attacks at times led the firm to sue some of its critics, most notably in 2007 when the firm filed lawsuits against 100 anonymous commenters who wrote negative reviews of the company.
-The issue drew the attention of Public Citizen, which defended some of some of the critics and the sites that hosted their complaints.
+The issue drew the attention of Public Citizen, which defended some of the critics and the sites that hosted their complaints.
 Eventually, Video Professor backed down, though Scherer—who claims that less than one-half of one percent of customers ever complained—argues that some of the actual targets of the company’s legal strategy were competitors acting in bad faith.

 “We had a system in place that proved they were telling untruths and often the criticism was coming from competitors bashing us for their own gain.
 We found some of those competitors, filed suit and won,” he said.